COVID-19 is officially present on the Palouse.

 For example, a first responder or someone older than the age of 60 who meets at least one of the aforementioned criteria might get tested before an otherwise healthy young person, Henderson said.

-The release said those who believe they are at risk of exposure to COVID-19 and are experiencing symptoms, which include fever, cough or shortness of breath, to call ahead before visiting a healthcare provider, urgent care or the emergency department.
+The release said those who believe they are at risk of exposure to COVID-19 and are experiencing symptoms, which include fever, cough or shortness of breath, are to call ahead before visiting a healthcare provider, urgent care or the emergency department.

 No one has tested positive for the virus in Latah County.